inox-vision/PythonProjects/Lotto Simulator/README.md

 ---

-## Newa features are being developed.
+## New features are being developed.